tableau/server-client-python/docs/api-ref.md

 Name | description
 :--- | :---
 `view_item` | Specifies the view to populate.
 `req_options` | (Optional) You can pass in a request object to specify the page type and orientation of the PDF content.
 If not specified, PDF content will have default page type and orientation.
+You can also specify view filters to be applied when the PDF is generated.
 See [PDFRequestOptions class](#pdfrequestoptions-class) for more details.

 **Exceptions**